gafusion/omas/sphinx/source/iter.rst

        >> pip install --user --upgrade pyyaml     # (this needs to be done only once)
        >> scenario_summary

-   A list of scenarios will then be printed on screen

 3. Access ITER scenario database via OMAS from ``python``: